theodoreOnzGit/tuas_boussinesq_solver/patch_notes.md

 is likely the insulation and other layers which dominate the thermal resistance.

+Secondly, I want to introduce plenty of documentation exercises plus wiki for this in addition to debugging.
+The debugging is important because I realised some of the flow solvers do get wonky again at flows in excess of 1000 kg/s.
+Doing all this well is crucial for reactor simulators such as the FHR Educational Simulator.

 ## v 0.0.10

 I redid all the validation tests for coupled natural circulation in CIET,